Yazan-Abdalmutee/Arabic-Handwritten-Characters-Recognition/README.md

 ## Files in the Repository

-The repository includes the following features:
+The repository includes the following files:

 - **AHCR_Project.pdf:** Report detailing all project steps and findings, explaining the entire process of Arabic handwritten characters recognition.
 - **CNN Model Tuning:** Optimization of CNN architectures tailored for AHCR.